enbot/av64x4/doc/README.md

 AV64X4 is simple encryption created with javascript to store information on front-end.
 It uses a custom base 64 type and 4 indexing tables created at run time based on the provided key.

 It is not finished yet.
+Available for web browsers only.

 ## Installation and testing